Drwaley/Fifa2021--Data--Cleaning-Task/README.md

 - What is the contract duration years?
 - What players are on loan or free contract?
-- What are the players' values, Wages, and Release clause in Dollars?
+- What are the players' values, Wages, and Release clauses in Dollars?
 - What are the players’ heights in (cm) and Weights in (lbs)?